stevearc/overseer.nvim/doc/reference.md

     -- Optional fields that are available on any type name = "More readable name",
     desc = "A detailed description",
-    validate = function(value)
+    order = 1, -- determines order of parameters in the UI validate = function(value)
       return true,
     end,